 Broadlands is adramatic interpretation of a classical damask pattern and takes inspiration from the water colour sketches usedwhen planning the original jacquards.

-A little bit glamour, a little bit Rock 'n' Roll and a lot of maximalism, Blackpop's Dizzy and Monk wallpapers are two rich, elegant, deeply dark wallpapers – think neon glitz meets Peaky Blinders and you’ll be on the right track.
+A little bit glamour, a little bit Rock 'n' Roll and a lot of maximalism, Blackpop (opens in new tab)'s Dizzy (opens in new tab) and Monk (opens in new tab) wallpapers are two rich, elegant, deeply dark wallpapers – think neon glitz meets Peaky Blinders and you’ll be on the right track.

 On-trend arsenic greens meet bold berrys and sea blues, with the occasional pop of pink for extra edge.